misu007/vue-guspread/README.md

 npm install vue-guspread
 ```

-After installing, you can register the component eighter globaly or localy you would like.
+After installing, please register the component either globaly or localy you would like.

 #### Global Registration
 ```js